 Boss Club doesn’t just offer these kits.

-They also offer a semester-long course students aged 11-18 years old to design and launch a small business.
-It covers the basics of product design, pricing, marketing and sales, financial reporting, and community stewardship and actually implement these concepts on the business they have created.
+They also offer a semester-long course for students aged 11-18 years old to design and launch a small business.
+It covers the basics of product design, pricing, marketing and sales, financial reporting, and community stewardship and actually implements these concepts in the business they have created.

 You can learn more about it under their homeschool tabs at the top of their page.